gooy/js-deco/readme.md

 ### For the browser

-install with JSPM
+Install with JSPM

     jspm install js-deco

-install with Bower
+Install with Bower

     bower install js-deco

 ### For node

-Using NPM
+Install with NPM

     npm install js-deco